Amy Paffrath: Acting

 Paffrath appeared in the films Moonlight on Ivy (2006), Fly Kidz (2006), and Dinner at Eight (2007), and played the lead in Huntsville (2007).
 She starred in Paramore's music video, "Misery Business", and Whitestarr's "Sunshine Girl".

 Paffrath has acted in the American sitcoms Hot in Cleveland, Sullivan & Son, and 2 Broke Girls.
 In 2014, she appeared in the American film The Purge: Anarchy.

 Spokesmodel

 Paffrath is the spokesmodel for Sibu Beauty Products.
 She plays "Mayday Amy" in the Amazon Kindle "Fire" commercial campaign.

 Personal life

-In April 2013, Paffrath married actor Drew Seeley.
+In April 2013, Paffrath married actor and singer Drew Seeley.
 They have a daughter, born in July 2019.